-There are several ways American Indians can get their interests represented at the State Capitol.
-Two of the most effective include utilizing state legislative representatives to address concerns on their behalf or voicing concerns directly by testifying and lobbying during the legislative session.
-The constitutions of the U.S. and Montana guarantee the right of every citizen to speak on every public issue and to be heard by officials at every level of government.
+There are several ways American Indians can get their interests represented at the state Capitol.
+Two of the most effective ways include using state legislative representatives to address concerns on their behalf or voicing concerns directly by testifying and lobbying during the legislative session.
+The U.S. and Montana Constitutions guarantee the right of every citizen to speak on every public issue and to be heard by officials at every level of government.
 The key events in every bill's legislative life are the committee hearings.
-These hearings allow citizens to communicate directly with legislators and provide an important opportunity for citizens to speak their mind before a committee takes action and before the bill is brought before the attention of each legislative house for debate and a final vote.27
+These hearings allow Montanans to communicate directly with legislators and provide an important opportunity for citizens to speak their mind before a committee takes action and before the bill is brought before the attention of each legislative house for debate and a final vote.

-Although most reservations in Montana were established prior to the creation of the state, every single one lies within one or more state house or senate districts.
-Therefore, each reservation resident-and in fact, every Montana citizen, tribal and non-tribal, on- and off-reservation-has one state house representative and one senator whose job is to represent them and advocate for their needs during the legislative sessions as well as during off-session years.
+Although the establishment of most reservations in Montana predates the creation of the state, every single reservation lies within one or more state House or Senate districts.
+Therefore, each reservation resident-and in fact, every Montana citizen, tribal and non-tribal, on- and off-reservation-has one state house representative and one senator whose job is to represent them and advocate their needs during the legislative sessions, as well as during off-session years.

-Tribal leaders and community members can meet with their district representatives as well as with other legislators at any time to voice their needs and concerns.
+Tribal leaders and community members can meet with their district representatives and other legislators at any time to voice their needs and concerns.
 Remember, all testimonies become part of the permanent public record.
 Additionally, American Indians can request that their representatives or senators serve on committees that are of importance to tribal communities, also asking to be kept informed of committee actions and bills that relate to their concerns.
-In general, elected officials welcome their constituents' input and opinions because this is one way they can become more knowledgeable about a particular topic in order to make an informed decision.
+In general, elected officials welcome their constituents' input and opinions because this is one way they can become more knowledgeable about a particular topic to make an informed decision.
 Community members are sometimes the best experts, identifying both community needs and effective solutions.
 Thus, community member participation is vital.

 During the legislative session, the public may speak for or against proposed legislation or may work directly with lawmakers to suggest bills.
-Only a legislator can sponsor legislation, but anyone can approach a legislator and suggest that he or she consider submitting a proposal to address a specific issue.
+Only a legislator can sponsor legislation, but anyone can approach a legislator and suggest that they consider submitting a proposal to address a specific issue.
 In addition, legislators can call roundtable meetings and hearings on any topic.
-Indian Country can use these avenues for engaging with legislators to ensure their concerns will be heard.
+Indian Country can use these avenues for engaging with legislators to ensure their concerns are heard.

 Needless to say, establishing a personal relationship with your legislators makes way for more effective advocacy.
-A good way to begin cultivating a relationship is to meet with your legislators directly following their election simply to make an introduction or to talk about the upcoming legislative session.
-Montana's part-time legislators do not have in-district offices, but their contact information should be available on the legislature's website (www.leg.mt.gov).
+A good way to begin cultivating a relationship is to meet with your legislators directly following their election to make an introduction or to talk about the upcoming legislative session.
+Montana's part-time legislators do not have in-district offices, but their contact information should be available on the Legislature's website (www.leg.mt.gov).
 The goal for early legislator meetings is to establish a basic relationship prior to the start of the hectic legislative session.
 Early conversations may include questions to help establish the lawmaker's motivations, legislative agenda, contact preference, and general demeanor towards issues of tribal concern.